25,268

 This information session will give you a introduction to disability-related work incentives for youth receiving SSI benefits.
 You will have an opportunity to ask questions.
 This session is presented by Certified Work Incentives Counselors.
 There is no cost to attend.

-Presented by a certified work incentives counselor, sessions will be of value to individuals receiving SSI or anyone looking for a basic introduction to SSI disability-related work incentives.
+Presented by a certified work incentives counselor, sessions will be of value to individuals receiving SSDI or anyone looking for a basic introduction to SSDI disability-related work incentives.